-Breaking current capacity or interrupting the capacity of the circuit breaker is a very important parameter for the selection of the breaker for the electrical network.
-The short circuit fault current of the electrical installation must be first known in order to select the suitable rating of the breaker for electrical installation.
+Definition: Breaking capacity or interrupting capacity of the circuit breaker is a crucial parameter for selecting the breaker for the electrical network.
+The short circuit fault current of the electrical installation must be first known to select the suitable rating of the breaker for electrical installation.
 At the time of a short circuit fault in the electrical network, a very high current of magnitude 30 KA to 50 KA, depending on the size of the transformers in the electrical network, flows in the circuit.

-The electrical circuit interrupting device must be able to interrupt high short circuit current, without being damaged.
+The electrical circuit interrupting device must be able to interrupt high short circuit current without damage.
 The technical term to show the fault interrupting the current capacity of the breaker is known as the breaking capacity of the circuit breaker.

-When a fault occurs in the electrical network, a large amount of current flows through the breaker poles.
-After tripping of the breaker at fault, if the breaker is again switched on under fault conditions, a large current flows through the breaker.
-If the breaker does not interrupt that fault current. then it may cause severe damage to a breaker.
+When a fault occurs in the electrical network, high current flows through the breaker poles.
+After tripping the breaker at fault, if the breaker is again switched on under fault conditions, a large current flows through the breaker.
+If the breaker does not interrupt that fault current, then it may cause severe damage to the breaker.
 It also creates heavy stress on the electrical network.

-It is very important to understand why the making current of the breaker is more than the breaking current.
-Under normal conditions, the power system operates under balanced conditions with all equipment carrying normal current.
-At the time of the fault, the power system gets unbalanced and the system voltage and the current get disrupted.
-The fault current has sub transient, transients, and DC components.
+It is crucial to understand why the making current of the breaker is more than the breaking current.
+Under normal conditions, the power system operates under balanced conditions, with all equipment carrying normal current.
+At the time of the fault, the power system gets unbalanced, and the system voltage and the current get disrupted.
+The fault current has sub-transients, transients, and DC components.

 Let symmetrical breaking current = I